Time-evolving psychological processes over repeated decisions: Methods

-Modern applications of the LBA model use a hierarchical Bayesian implementation.
-Mostly, these applications have used differential evolution Markov chain Monte-Carlo (MCMC) to estimate the posterior distribution over parameters \citep{turner2013method}.
-In the current analyses, we used a more efficient estimation procedure based on particle MCMC methods developed by \cite{gunawan2018new}.
-Our notation follows \cite{gunawan2018new}.
-Decisions in all three experiments under consideration were always forced choices between two alternatives.
-For these, the $i^{th}$ decision for the $j^{th}$ participant contains two pieces of information.
-The first is the response choice, which we denote $RE_{ij}\in\left\{ 1,2\right\}$.
-The second is the response time, which we denote as $RT_{ij}\in\left(0,\infty\right)$.
-If we assume that the variance of the drift rate distributions in the LBA model are always $s^2=1$ \citep[see also][]{donkin2009overconstraint}, then the predictions of the model for any particular decision are defined by a vector of five parameters:
+Modern applications of the standard static LBA model use a hierarchical Bayesian implementation.
+Mostly, these applications use differential evolution Markov chain Monte-Carlo (DE-MCMC) to estimate the posterior distribution over parameters and random effects \citep{turner2013method}.
+Our analyses use a more efficient estimation procedure based on particle MCMC methods developed by \cite{gunawan2020new}.

-Here, $b_{ij}$ is the decision threshold adopted by participant $j$ on trial $i$ -- the amount of evidence required to trigger a decision.
-Parameter $A_{ij}$ is the width of the uniform distribution of start points for the same participant and trial, and $\tau_{ij}$ is the amount of time taken by processes other than evidence accumulation (also called the ``non-decision time'').
-The values $v_{ij}^{\left(1\right)}$ and $v_{ij}^{\left(2\right)}$ give the mean of the drift rate distributions for the two racing accumulators.
-The model parameters are constrained by the experimental conditions in sensible ways.
-For example, the thresholds are allowed to be different for speed-emphasis vs. accuracy-emphasis trials, but they are constrained to be equal for all speed-emphasis trials.
-With the usual assumptions of independence, the conditional density of all the observations is
+Decisions in the experiments under consideration are always forced choices between two alternatives.
+For these, the $i^{th}$ decision for the $j^{th}$ subject yields two pieces of information.
+The first is the response choice, $RE_{ij}\in\left\{ 1,2\right\}$.
+The second is the response time, $RT_{ij}\in\left(0,\infty\right)$.
+Assuming that the variance of the drift rate distributions in the LBA model are always $s^2=1$ \citep[see also][]{donkin2009overconstraint}, the predictions of the model for any particular decision are defined by a vector of five parameters; $\left\{ \wt b_{j} ,\wt A_{j}, \wt v_{j}^{\left(1\right)}, \wt v_{j}^{\left(2\right)},\wt \tau_{j} \right\}$.
+Parameter $\wt b_{j}$ is the decision threshold adopted by subject $j$ -- the amount of evidence required to trigger a decision.
+The tilde notation (such as $\wt b_{j}$) is used to distinguish these parameters, which are restricted to positive values, from the log-transformed ones we work with (such as $b_{j}$).
+Parameter $\wt A_{j}$ is the width of the uniform distribution of start points for the same subject, and $\wt \tau_{j}$ is the amount of time taken by processes other than evidence accumulation (also called the ``non-decision time'').
+The values $\wt v_{j}^{\left(1\right)}$ and $\wt v_{j}^{\left(2\right)}$ give the mean of the drift rate distributions for the two racing accumulators.
+The model parameters are constrained sensibly by the experimental conditions.
+For example, the thresholds are allowed to be different for speed-emphasis vs. accuracy-emphasis trials, but are constrained to be equal for all speed-emphasis trials. \cite{gunawan2020new} develop efficient methods for estimating this model, allowing for parameters which vary from person to person as random effects.
+The random effects are assumed to be normally distributed, after log-transformation.
+Computer code to use the model, based on Gunawan et al.'s algorithms and functions from \cite{terry2015generalising}, are freely available as R packages, ``PMwG'' \citep{pmwg} and ``rtdists'' \citep{rtdists}.

-where $S$ is the number of subjects and $N$ is the number of decisions by each subject.